royalblaster/Resume-Helper/README.md

 # Resume-Helper

 ## Access
-You can access the repository for the LibrarySystem by following this [link](https://github.com/Danh4160/mais-hacks-2022).
+You can access the repository for the Resume-Helper by following this [link](https://github.com/Danh4160/mais-hacks-2022).